 - CAORANN on Facebook - Updates and networking.
 Since most everyone has migrated to Facebook...

-- Gaelic Polytheism - Facebook discussion group.
+- Gaelic Polytheism - Facebook discussion group, run by

 General Anti-Racist Resources

 - The Anti-Racist Alliance - Educational materials, and home of "White Privilege: Unpacking the Invisible Knapsack"